- Facebook Ads and the Impact of iOS 14

 This is where it gets weird (if it wasn’t weird already)…

-Facebook indicates that no changes will need to be made to your pixel or Conversions API implementation.
+Facebook indicates that no changes will need to be made to your pixel or Conversions API provides a direct connection between your conversion results and Meta to be used for ad set optimization and reporting.
+Examples include both web and offline events.
+By using a Conversions API, you can send Meta a more complete picture of conversion activity to help improve your results.
+More implementation.
 Instead, all changes will occur within Ads Manager in early 2021.
 There, you’ll configure your eight priority events, ranking them in order.

 Additionally, consider a situation where a visitor comes to your website (page view), goes to the product landing page (view content), begins the purchase process (add to cart) and completes the purchase (purchase).
 Facebook will only report on the purchase — or the highest-ranking event.

 Now, maybe reporting only the highest-ranking event in a series isn’t a huge deal.
 We can make some assumptions.
 If you purchased, you likely also added to cart and viewed content.
 But, there are undoubtedly some reporting and optimization issues here if you start digging.
 For example, it seems you won’t be able to identify if you have certain products that have a high purchase abandonment (e.g. adding to cart but not completing purchase).

 I also have a really hard time understanding the 8-event limit.
 First, we know that you can still differentiate product details with parameters.
 Most businesses can get away with only eight pixel events.
 But that number includes custom A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
 Examples of conversions include purchases, leads, content views, add to cart, and registrations.
 More?
 That’s a big blow to product-specific optimization and tracking.